HaloCRM Guides

 Using the Calendar

-Access the calendar through the calendar module in the navigation pane.
-The buttons at the top of the page here give you control over your view of the calendar.
-You can view specified intervals, or you can click on the timeline view which is a horizontal display of events per hour over a chosen day.
+You can access the calendar through the navigation pane.
+The buttons at the top of the page give you control over your view of the calendar.
+You can view specified intervals, or you can click on the timeline view, which is a horizontal display of events per hour over a chosen day.

 Fig 2.
 Calendar timeline

-Hovering over an entry in the calendar will show more information about it.
-Clicking the appointment will show more information still, such as the ticket that is associated with the entry.
+Hovering over an entry in the calendar will show information about it.
+Clicking the appointment will show more information still, such as the ticket that is associated with the entry, and will allow you to make amendments to the appointment.

 Viewing Entries in the calendar